mshiner/rrty/content/how_i_built_this_site.md

 ## Hugo 'dynamic' pages

-My tool of choice for building small sites is [Hugo](https://gohugo.io/), which is a static site generator.
-From source files (HTML templates, theme styling and Markdown) Hugo will build the pages for a site.
+My tool of choice for building small sites is [Hugo](https://gohugo.io/).
+Hugo is a static site generator built in the Go programming language - from source files (Markdown files, Go HTML templates, css theme styling) Hugo will build the static HTML pages for a site.
+This makes development relatively easy (IMHO) and the resulting site pages take minimal resouces and are fast to load.

-Whoa - hang on, though.
-A __static__ site means that I'd have to add pages manually from source data (Strava) which would defeat the whole object of the Google Sheet.
-But.... in more recent versions Hugo has introduced the concept of content from data.
-Could this be the way to do what I wanted - it turns out it can.
+Whoa - but hang on a moment!
+A __static__ site means that I'd have to add pages manually as markdown from source data (Strava) which would defeat the whole object of the Google Sheet.
+However, I had read that in more recent versions Hugo has introduced the concept of generating content (i.e. Markdown) from data.
+Could this be the way to do what I wanted?
+It turns out it can!

-More searches, and I found this [article](https://www.thenewdynamic.com/article/toward-using-a-headless-cms-with-hugo-part-2-building-from-remote-api/) which did EXACTLY what I wanted.
+More searches, and I found this [article](https://www.thenewdynamic.com/article/toward-using-a-headless-cms-with-hugo-part-2-building-from-remote-api/) which did __EXACTLY__ what I wanted.

-I was now able to dynaically generate web content directly from my sheet.
+I was now able to dynamically generate markdown content files directly from my sheet.

 Finally, on the Hugo side I needed a 'theme'.
 In general I don't use pre packaged themes because I like to know what is going on with my sites.
 Since this was a hobby project, and I needed something simple, I used the [Missing CSS Stylesheet](https://missing.style/) which has pretty good default styling for basic markup.

 ## Netlify & GitHub

-The easiest (best?) way to deploy a Hugo site is using GitHub repo and [Netlify](https://www.netlify.com/).
-When you push a change to the repo this triggers a build on Netlify and the site is deployed (i.e. the new content is published).
+The easiest (best?) way to deploy a Hugo site is using a GitHub repository and [Netlify](https://www.netlify.com/).
+When you push a change of any sort (content, template, theme) to the repo this triggers a build on Netlify and the site is deployed (i.e. the new content is published).

+OK, so far so good.
+I can build the initial content from a sheet locally and push it to the repo for deployment.

-OK, so far so good, but when I add content to the sheet this doesn't push to the repo.
-I therefore needed a way to trigger a build in some other way - enter [Netlify Build Hooks](https://docs.netlify.com/configure-builds/build-hooks/) - this allows you to send a payload to an endpoint and trigger the site to be rebuilt.
+BUT, when I update or add content to the Google sheet this won't push to the repo - I have to go through a manual "_build the content locally and push_" step.
+I therefore needed a way to trigger a build in some other way - enter [Netlify Build Hooks](https://docs.netlify.com/configure-builds/build-hooks/).
+This allows you to send a payload to an endpoint and trigger the site to be rebuilt.

 Cool!
 So I added a little bit of code to the sheet (from [here](https://gist.github.com/jmolivas/bab53777bee19caebb5ca31d1f8b6e11)) which adds a menu option to trigger the build.